UBC-MDS/introduction-machine-learning/chapters/en/slides/module8/module8_05.md

 Notes:

-Unlike with decision trees where we make predictions with rules, and analogy-based models where we predict a certain class using distance to other examples,

-linear classifiers use **coefficients** (or sometimes know as “weights”) associated with features.
+Unlike with decision trees where we make predictions with rules and analogy-based models where we predict a certain class using distance to other examples, linear classifiers use **coefficients** (or sometimes known as “weights”) associated with features.

 We then use these learned coefficients to make predictions.

-For example suppose we are predicting the price of a house and we have 4 features; number of bedrooms, number of bathrooms, square footage, and age.
+For example, suppose we are predicting the price of a house and we have 4 features; number of bedrooms, number of bathrooms, square footage, and age.

 ---